-After operating in crisis mode for the last couple of years, healthcare is entering a new phase.
-The COVID-19 crisis accelerated a revolution in healthcare delivery.
-Providers used digital technology to enable new models of care and to ease clinical, operational, and financial pressures.
-Now, they want to ensure that they have the financial resilience to withstand future uncertainty.
-As providers look to reinforce their revenue cycles, it’s worth taking a step back to examine the revenue cycle management (RCM) process as a whole: what it is, how it works, and the practical steps providers can take to improve their organization’s financial health now and in the future.
+In the face of crisis, healthcare has undergone a transformative shift.
+The COVID-19 pandemic accelerated this revolution, pushing providers to embrace digital technology and innovative care models.
+Now, as they strive for financial resilience in uncertain times, providers must examine the revenue cycle management (RCM) in healthcare process as a whole: what it is, how it works, and the practical steps providers can take to improve their organization’s financial health now and in the future.

-Revenue cycle management connects the financial and clinical aspects of care by ensuring that providers are properly reimbursed for their services, through accurate and efficient billing and claims management processes.
-This allows providers to focus on delivering high-quality care, improve the patient experience and boost staff performance and satisfaction.
+Revenue cycle management (RCM) connects the financial and clinical aspects of care by ensuring that providers are properly reimbursed for their services, through accurate and efficient billing and claims management processes.
+If providers are battling denials and delayed payments, they’ll struggle to meet the needs of their communities.
+It’s a growing challenge as costs continue to grow: the American Hospital Association reports that hospital expenses increased by 17.5% between 2019 and 2022, and more than half of US hospitals closed out 2022 at a financial loss.

 Steps in the healthcare revenue cycle

-Broadly speaking, the revenue cycle matches the patient journey, from the moment a patient schedules an appointment to the final patient bill being paid in full.
-Each touchpoint is an opportunity to support patients with their financial planning and check that payers and back-office operations teams have the information they need to expedite payment.
+A typical healthcare revenue cycle management workflow tracks with the patient’s journey.
+Each touchpoint is an opportunity to support patients with financial planning and check that payers and back-office teams have the information they need to expedite payment:

-- Schedule visit and secure estimate – First, the patient books an appointment with a provider or specialist.
-Administrative staff verify the patient’s insurance eligibility and create or update the patient’s account.
-With patients bearing responsibility for a greater portion of medical costs, and two-thirds worrying about unexpected expenses, this is a crucial opportunity to make sure pricing is transparent and provide an estimate for the cost of care.
+- Scheduling – When the patient books an appointment, administrative staff verify the patient’s insurance eligibility.
+This is a chance to make sure pricing is transparent and give the patient an estimate for the cost of care.

-- Register and check-in – Next, the provider captures the patients’ medical history, insurance coverage and other patient demographics.
+- Registration – Next, the provider captures the patients’ medical history, insurance coverage and other patient demographics.
 Correct patient information on the front end reduces the errors that cause rework in the back office.

-- Seek prior authorization from payers – Front-end staff checks whether the patient’s insurance provider requires prior authorization for the procedure or service they need.
-Not securing authorization in advance of service can lead to costly denials, rework, operational inefficiencies and a poor patient experience.
+- Prior authorization – Front-end staff check whether the patient’s insurance provider requires prior authorization for the procedure or service they need.
+Skipping this step can lead to costly denials, rework and patient experiences.

-- Treat and discharge – Once the patient is discharged, the services they received will be translated into billable charges and a medical billing code will be assigned to the claim.
-These claims must be accurately coded, as the rework for incorrect codes and subsequent claim rejections can be an expensive drain on resources.
+- Treatmentand discharge –After treatment, the back office will collate billable charges and assign a medical billing code to the claim.
+Accuracy is paramount, as reworking claim rejections can be an expensive drain on resources.

-- Submit medical claims – Then, the claim must be submitted to the payer.
+- Claim submission – Then, the claim must be submitted to the payer.
 Accurate and timely submissions prevent rejections and reimbursement delays.
 The goal is to submit clean claims the first time.
 If a claim is denied, it must be resubmitted as quickly as possible to avoid lost revenue.

-- Collect patient payments – Once the payer approves the claim, the patient’s out-of-pocket costs are calculated and billed.
-Providers prefer upfront payments in full, but that isn’t always possible.
+- Collections – Once the payer approves the claim, the patient’s out-of-pocket costs are calculated and billed.
+Providing a range of convenient payment methods will increase the likelihood of prompt payment.